 Ok, so I have a thing for skeletons, especially when placed in funny or unexpected scenes for Halloween.
 While these skeletons themselves aren’t DIY, the scene idea is!
 Photo by ‘The Martha Project‘.

 How to pose your Halloween skeleton decorations

 Want to know how to pose skeletons into these scenes?
 Go check out the DIY skeleton lawn decor from ‘Helpful Homemade‘.
 Love this gravedigger!

 From ‘Halloween Forum‘, this forum user had one amazing Halloween haunt!
 This is a great example of what you can do with skeletons and the posing technique to create spooky scenes.
-Remember, lighting!
+Remember, lighting is key!

-So maybe you only see the hands from this zombie pit, but you sure know they are there!
+You don’t need full skeletons to make an impact, in fact sometimes the unknown is even scarier.
+For example, though you only see the hands from this zombie pit, but your imagination can fill in the rest!
 This photo was found on Pinterest and doesn’t seem to have an existing source.
 We did find an almost identical project video tutorial at ‘YouTube‘.

 Finally, your Halloween graveyard is looking great.
 You’ve got the scene set, the spooky creatures in place, but what’s missing?
 Sometimes the final details make all the difference!
 Lighting is key, and spooky details like cobwebs and fog can take your yard from looking like it’s decorated to looking like it’s truly haunted.